 Why Get a Free Breast Pump?

 When you’re preparing for a baby’s arrival, there is a lot to do.
 You’re probably shopping for cute baby clothes, diapers, a crib, a stroller, a car seat, a carrier, toys, etc. Additionally, you may be working out your birth plan, reading baby books, figuring out who can fill in for you at work, and putting some finishing touches on the baby’s room.
 And you might be trying to get some alone time before it’s too late.
 So, you have a lot on your plate at the moment.
 Can you get free breast pumps from insurance?
 Is it even worth it trying to contact your insurance provider?
+Is it difficult to apply for a free pump?
 Why get a free breast pump?
 Do they even cost that much?
 What about formula feeding?

 It may seem like a daunting task, trying to convince your insurance company to provide free medical supplies.
 Meanwhile, it’s really quite simple and easy when you turn to The Breastfeeding Shop.
 We help new and expecting moms all around the world get a breast pump covered under Tricare, Aetna, Cigna, Highmark, and more.
 Contact us when you’re thinking — how can I get a free breast pump from Cigna?
 We believe that breast milk is the healthiest option for infants.
 Therefore, we strive to help new mamas get the breast pumping supplies they need.
 And we are proud to serve military families.
 So, if you’re wondering, “Does Tricare cover breast pump supplies?” get in touch with us today.
 We are more than happy to help!

-Even if you’re planning on direct breastfeeding, it’s still a good idea to pump some extra milk.
+Even if you’re planning on direct breastfeeding, it’s still a good idea to pump some extra milk to store up.
 This way, you can store the milk in the freezer or fridge just in case you need it.
 You could be out and get stuck in traffic when your baby usually feeds.
 With extra milk on hand, the sitter can take care of the feeding for you.

 Most Insurances Cover Breast Pumps